CSCfi/csc-user-guide/docs/apps/bwa.md

 ## Usage

-On Puhti, BWA can be taken in use as part ofth the _biokit_ module collection:
+On Puhti, BWA can be taken in use as part of the `biokit` module collection:

 ```text
 module load biokit